bheimbu/evolutionary_ecology/docs/source/third_week.rst

      .. tabs::

-        .. tab:: Possible research question:
+        .. tab:: Research question:

            `Do oribatid mite communities differ between ecosystems and if so, where is phylogenetic diversity (PD) highest?`

-These are the research projects you can investigate using phylogenetic trees.
-Each of the three research areas (phylogenetics, ancestral state reconstruction, phylogenetic diversity) should be covered by the whole course.
+These are the research projects you can choose from.
+Each of the three research areas (phylogenetics, ancestral state reconstruction, and phylogenetic diversity) should be covered by the whole course.
 Come together in small teams of your favourite research area.
 All teams should be approximately of the same size.

-Formulate clear hypotheses that arw testable and refutable.
+Formulate clear hypotheses that are testable and refutable.
 In order to investigate your research question, you need to take small steps.
 A hypothesis is testing parts of your research question.
 If you have enough pieces together, you may be able to explain your results.
-Collect the neccessary data to test your hypothesis and plan how to split the work among each other.
+Collect the neccessary data to test your hypotheses and plan how to split the work among each other.

 .. note::